dangminhduc/aws-solution-architecture-professional-note/README.md

   - Compare to traditional relational databases, it cost less.
   - 2 tiers of storage: memory store and magnetic store.
   - Based on retention policies, data can be moved from memory store to magnetic store for optimize cost
+  - Scheduled query can be used for reports, or for alarms that detect anomalies
 - S3 SSE-KMS encryption cost can be reduced by using bucket key
 - 2 ways to play video stream from Kinesis Video Streams
   - GetHLSStreamingSessionURL: Using HLS(HTTP Live Streaming) format, can be used in a media player or mobile phone player